Clever Care Health Quickly Expands with Openings of Community Centers

 For more information, visit https://clevercarehealthplan.com/ or call (833) 721-4377 to speak to an experienced Medicare advisor.

-Based in Westminster, California, Clever Care Health Plan was founded to provide an innovative West Meets East approach to integrated healthcare for Medicare beneficiaries.
-The health plan is dedicated to not only understanding the complexities of diverse audiences but providing better access to members in the languages they understand.
-In addition to covering a variety of Eastern methodologies within its plan offerings, Clever Care also offers a network of more than 15,000 provider facilities and 33 leading hospitals to deliver the innovative treatments of Western medicine.
-In addition, Clever Care Health Plan’s network includes Korean-speaking doctors and specialists to deliver better service and access to care for their members.
+Clever Care Health Plan, Inc. is a culturally sensitive health plan based in Southern California that offers a combination of Western clinical-based medicine integrated with Eastern methodologies.
+This holistic approach offers a network of more than 15,000 provider facilities and 58 leading hospitals to deliver innovative treatments that meets the needs of 21st century medicine.
+In addition, Clever Care Health Plan’s network includes multi-lingual speaking doctors and specialists to deliver better service and access to care for their members.